 RAW IS RAW

 Welcome to the world of Digital Photography.
-This is a world where Negatives have been swapped for sensors, film grain has been swapped for noise, where ISO and Colour balance are no longer difficult to deal with, and where the photographer processes his own photographs!
+This is a world where film negatives have been swapped for sensors, film grain has been swapped for noise, where ISO and Colour balance are no longer difficult to deal with, and where the photographer processes his own photographs!

-It’s a great place to be in, and photography has never been as exciting as it is today!
+It’s a great time to be a photographer, and photography has never been as exciting as it is today!

 So where does RAW fit into this picture?